alphagov/govuk-developer-docs/source/manual/pact-testing.html.md

   - CI won't be able to test them yet as they won't be pushed to the pact broker.

 1. Merge the consumer tests for the new app.
-  - This will cause the pact tests to be published to the pact broker, given the [project has been configured to do so](https://github.com/alphagov/gds-api-adapters/blob/bcc8e58eccf69dd37657d13156cbe11c07535844/.github/workflows/ci.yml#L37-L51).
+  - This will cause the [pact tests to be published to the pact broker](https://github.com/alphagov/gds-api-adapters/blob/bcc8e58eccf69dd37657d13156cbe11c07535844/.github/workflows/ci.yml#L37-L51).

 1. Merge a GitHub Action ([example](https://github.com/alphagov/asset-manager/blob/7311e5dae03496bde88b4eebf7104ea162603681/.github/workflows/pact-verify.yml)) into the provider app to verify the pact
   - This will verify the provider app fulfills the contract published by the consumer.